 Secretary: Vallarie Sinclair

 Shortly after moving to Austin in April 2000, a coworker invited me out mountain biking and I was hooked immediately.
 I found the Ride Like a Girl program around 2004 and it’s been downhill and up ledges ever since!
 Over the last decade I have volunteered with RLAG, the Pace Bend Race, Cranksgiving, Kid Trips, and many trail work days.
-This year will mark my second year on the Board, and I am excited to continue to serve the Austin mountain bike community as we grow.
+In 2016, I took on the role of Secretary and look forward to continuing to support the Austin Ridge Riders and the Club Membership in this capacity for the upcoming year.
+We have many exciting things in the pipeline, and I look forward to the opportunity to continue to serve the Austin mountain bike community.

 Treasurer: Jeff Daugherty

 Jeff has been an Austin Ridge Riders (ARR) member since 2007 and joined the board of directors in 2011.
 On ARR’s board he has served as a Board Member at large, Trail Steward Coordinator, Secretary and presently serves as the Club’s Treasurer.
 Jeff is active in building and maintaining ARR trails.
 He is one of two trail stewards that helps to maintain The Army Corp of Engineers Lake Georgetown Good Water trail, an IMBA Epic trial.
 Beyond his love of mountain biking he also enjoys hunting, fishing, camping, skiing, scuba diving and on and on.